2lambda123/forex/README.md

 ### PCA the Features to 2 Dimensions to Observe Separability

+Also tried dimensionality reduction  with t-sne but the calculation was expensive.

 ![alttext](/imgs/pca_2_m15.png "PCA 2")

-Future Opportunities: Try other dimensionality reduction algorithms (t-sne) and other feature selection methods.

 # Modeling

-I created data transformation and modeling pipelines that were used to gridsearch cross validated the models and preventing data leakage.
+Data transformation and modeling pipelines were used to gridsearch cross validate the models and prevent data leakage.
 The data transformation steps included scaling, selecting the best features, and dimensionality reduction.
 Logistic regression, neural networks, and boosted trees were used for the models.
-Each step in the pipeline has a variety of parameters that can be tuned.
+Each step in the pipeline has a variety of parameters that can be tuned and each time granularity has .
 I used a powerful Amazon Web Service EC2 server to do the gridsearch parameter optimization in parallel.
 Both ROC_AUC and a Custom % Return scoring function was used for gridsearching.

 Future Opportunities: Optimize the gridsearch scoring function to incorporate other financial metrics including alpha, beta, max drawdown, etc.